farcaster-project/RFCs/architecture.md

 Daemon to Daemon communication MUST have a mechanism to reconnect and safely and gracefully recover from the latest saved state.
 This is the most critical recovery of the protocol as recovering to the wrong state MAY permit counter-party to steal funds.

 ### Client-Daemon
-Similarly, both Daemon and Client MUST implement mechanisms to restablish their connection and safely recover from a previously saved state.
+Both Daemon and Client MUST implement mechanisms to restablish their connection and safely recover from a previously saved state.

 ### Syncer-Daemon
-Again, Daemon MUST implement mechanisms to reconnect to Syncer and safely recover from its previously saved state and from the extra information received from Syncer that occured while Daemon was disconnected.
+Daemon MUST implement mechanisms to reconnect to Syncer and safely recover from its previously saved state and from the extra information queried from Syncer about events while Daemon was disconnected.

 ## Syncer
 A syncer is specific to a blockchain and can handle a list of 'jobs' directly related to that blockchain.
 Those 'jobs' will be completed in different manners depending on the blockchain type.